 “They were even able to give feedback on things that the developers hadn’t necessarily thought of, such as improving the drop-down options and other user experience issues.
 This was a great experience to discuss the feedback in an online meet with Cloud NC, in a professional and clear manner - a big credit to the students.”

-Do you want to work in the exciting world of engineering?
-North Wales needs engineers to fill a wide range of well-paid jobs.
-To learn more about Grŵp Llandrillo Menai’s courses, click here or go to gllm.ac.uk/courses/engineering-and-power-technology
+Do you want to work in the innovative world of engineering?
+North Wales needs engineers to fill a wide range of exciting and well-paid jobs.
+To learn more about Grŵp Llandrillo Menai’s courses, click here.

 Pagination